-Meet the team behind Purdue University’s Office of University Sustainability.
+Meet the team behind Purdue University’s Office of Campus Master Planning & Sustainability.

 Michael is responsible for providing the vision, organizational strategy, and focus for advancing sustainability efforts campus-wide.
 Collaborating with students, faculty and staff, he also provides leadership in helping the University continually enhance its sustainability-related efforts and reputation.
 An architect with over 15 years of experience with green architecture and sustainability consulting, Michael enjoys working with students on the living lab initiative, where students and faculty explore sustainability in real-world operational initiatives on campus.
 He encourages students to reach out to Michael with ideas and concerns regarding sustainability on campus.